Be a Successful Online Learner

 “The professors are looking for engagement; they want you to interact with other students.
 This is what makes online learning so exciting.
 When you go into an on-ground classroom, you might interact with two or three students, but the online format allows you to interact with every single student.”

-Allison Ruda, Instructional Designer and Adjunct Faculty Member
+Allison Ruda, Instructional Designer and Faculty Lecturer

 “Online learning is media rich.
 There are a lot of ways to deliver instruction online through podcasts, videos, guest speakers and contributors to the course.
 As many technologies as you can imagine and that you use on a regular basis, those technologies are being leveraged as tools for learning at Northeastern.”